CopperSpice API 2.0.0

 Member Enumeration Documentation

-This enum describes the different exit statuses of QProcess.
+This enum describes the exit status of a QProcess.

 ConstantValueDescription